HTTP 504 Gateway Timeout Error: What It Is & How To Fix It

 Check for spam, bots, or DDoS attacks

-Malicious or illegitimate traffic such as spam, bots, or DDoS attacks can bog down your website and lead to a variety of issues and errors—504 errors included.
-To prevent DDoS attacks and spam/bot traffic from overloading your servers, it is essential to implement robust security measures designed to monitor and filter incoming traffic.
+Malicious or illegitimate traffic such as spam, bots, or DDoS attacks can overwhelm websites and cause a 504 error.
+To prevent DDoS attacks and spam/bot traffic from overloading your servers, it is important to implement robust security measures designed to monitor and filter incoming traffic.

 Repair corrupt database